This section contains information on transparency, ethical compliance and the prevention of corruption.

 Given the close link between ethical compliance and the prevention of corruption, the Managing Director for Internal Audit is also responsible for preventing corruption.
 The Ethics and Anti-Corruption Officer is assisted by a dedicated unit.

-The section also includes the Three-Year Corruption Prevention Plan 2017-2019 and the progress report on the implementation of its general and specific measures as well as action taken as regards transparency.
+The section also includes the previous Three-Year Corruption Prevention Plans and reports on the state of implementation.